longevity-genie/just-agents/README.md

 All prompts that we use are stored in yaml files that you can easily overload.

-The only complex dependency that we use is Mako for prompt templates.
+The only complex (but not mandatory) dependency that we use is Mako for prompt templates